 Many tour buses and visitors who only want to do a quick photo stop of the Grand Canyon will park at Mather Point before driving off.
 Luckily, you don’t need to walk far to feel as if you have the whole Canyon to yourself!

-I recommend visitors start their Grand Canyon day trip by walking along the Rim Trail from the Visitor Center to the Grand Canyon Village.
+I recommend visitors start their day by walking along the Rim Trail from the Visitor Center to the Grand Canyon Village.
 The Rim Trail is 2.1 miles/3.4 kilometres long and as the name suggests, follows the South Rim of the Grand Canyon!

 The trail is flat, well-paved and accessible to people of all ages making this walk quite a leisurely stroll rather than a difficult hike.
 The only thing to be aware of is that parts of the trail can get icy in winter so make sure you wear appropriate hiking shoes for the Grand Canyon.

-The Trail of Time is an exhibit along the Rim Trail which allows visitors to understand how the rock formations have changed over millions of years.
+The Trail of Time is an exhibit on the Rim Trail which allows visitors to understand how the rock formations have changed over millions of years.

 Visitors can also stop at the Geology Museum which is about a third of the way along the trail if they want to warm up or cool down and learn more about the landscapes of the area that you’re visiting.